Call Us +65 62351512

 What is digital breast tomosynthesis?

 Digital breast tomosynthesis (DBT) is 3D mammography that allows the breast to be examined 1 layer at a time instead of 1 flat image.
 DBT may be used together with 2D digital mammography as an additional tool in screening.
-To the patient, the DBT experience is very similar to a 2D mammography and the X-ray dose remains very low and under the guidelines of FDA.
+To the patient, the DBT experience is very similar to a 2D mammography and the X-ray dose remains very low and under the guidelines of the FDA.
 To the radiologist who is the specialist reading the images, the DBT provides additional views of the breast to better analyse the breast tissue.

 A breast ultrasound is a scan that uses sound waves.
-The breast tissue deflects these waves causing echoes, which provide a picture of the breast tissue.
-It has the ability to differentiate between a mass that is filled with liquid from a solid mass.
+The breast tissue deflects these waves, causing echoes, which provide a picture of the breast tissue.
+It has the ability to differentiate between a mass that is filled with liquid and a solid mass.
 Ultrasounds are helpful when a lump is felt, and the images can be used to further evaluate the abnormality.
 It also helps to measure the exact size and location of the lump and analyse the surrounding tissue.

 Related Blogs